 Think about it.
 10 million things that didn't go to landfill.
 10 million things that were lovingly saved, resurrected, revived, re-invented and made to work better and last longer.
 Wow.

 After 5 years of intensive and challenging work in the labs, we were finally ready to launch our new Family-Safe | Skin-Friendly Formula.
 Down the years, families everywhere told us that their kids wanted to fix things too.
 The challenge to balance technical performance with chemistry mild enough for little hands was huge.
 It took a mammoth commitment, but we cracked it!
 Now everyone can be a fixer, whatever age you are.

 With a mission as ambitious as ours, it was time to get stronger.
 In 2018, our Company joined forces with tesa SE, an international firm with over 100 years of experience inventing and selling breakthrough products for fixers, makers, craftspeople and professionals.
 It operates in more than 50 countries around the world and sustainable thinking is at the heart of its business.
 With their commitment to our vision and our team, we couldn’t have found a better home.

-People began sharing their fixes online in 2010, and today there are Sugru users in 176 countries around the world.
-As a community, we’ve fixed more than 14 million things.
-We’ve steadily grown into an awesome team of around 70 talented people.
-We're based at Sugru HQ in London with a few of us in North America too, where more than 50% of our users live.
+People began sharing their fixes online in 2010, and today there are Sugru users in 178 countries around the world.
+As a community, we’ve now fixed more than 20 million things.
+As a Company, we're an awesome team of around 40 talented people, based at Sugru HQ in East London.

 And we’re only just getting started.